gwrun/tutorials/plotly-dash/docker-compose/README.md

 # Running Plotly Dash apps with docker-compose

+This tutorial will run your Plotly Dash inside a Docker container, and

-Create a new tunnel and store its tunnel secrets file into `secrets/tunnel.json`
+First, [Create a new tunnel](https://gw.run/admin) and store its tunnel secrets file into `secrets/tunnel.json`

 ```shell
 $ docker-compose up --build